vdesabou/alfred-spotify-mini-player/docs/_posts/articles/2017-01-17-web-search.md

 	<figcaption>Choose the web search you want.</figcaption>
 </figure>

-It will then open default browser with artist name for Wikipedia, Twitter and Facebook, and with artist name plus track name for Youtube.
+It will then open default browser with artist name for Wikipedia, Soundcloud, Twitter and Facebook, and with artist name plus track name for Youtube.